Yashfeen11/HackWing-Squad/water-leakage-theft-detection/README.md

     Since the system operates zone-wise, the affected area is automatically localized.
     This helps authorities or maintenance teams take faster and targeted action.

+    -->Our solution consits of structured layers that donot gives the output based on single assumptions, we recheck every situation based on various checkpoints that make us confident on analysing whether it is a leakage condition or theft condition.

+    6->Alert Generation and Localization

+    Once the system determines the probable cause:
+    An alert is generated with details such as zone, time, duration, and type of issue.
+    Since the system operates zone-wise, the affected area is automatically localized.
+    This helps authorities or maintenance teams take faster and targeted action.

     -->Our solution consits of structured layers that donot gives the output based on single assumptions, we recheck every situation based on various checkpoints that makes us confident on analysing whether it is a leakage condition or theft condition.

 ## Prototype Implementation(System Overview):

-    1)Sensor data which collects the inlet water and outlet water values and the pressure values is simulated using software to represent real-world flow and pressure values.
+   1)Sensor data, which collects the inlet water and outlet water values and the pressure values, is simulated using software to represent real-world flow and pressure values.

-    2)Software analyses patterns, The detection and classification logic is validated using multiple test scenarios.
+    2)Software analyses patterns.
+The detection and classification logic is validated using multiple test scenarios.

     3)The focus is on verifying system feasibility rather than full hardware deployment.
     --->For Round-1, sensor data is simulated to validate system logic.<---

 ## Hardware Components(Used in Prototype):
     Flow sensors (Inlet / Outlet)